Tools for Building A Strong Communal Foundation

 No drama or negative projections towards yourself, or anyone else staying here.
 If you fall into any negative stuff, ask for help in getting back to your natural high frequency.

 Be open during weekly Heart Shares, this is our time to check-in and process.
 Let us all help one another to break-free of our dominant cultural conditioning and step into an intentional way of being.
+Learn how to speaking using NVC- look it up if you don't know about it.

 Take time for self care.
 The better you care for yourself, the greater contribution you make for the whole.